tosimiadesoye/beecommerce/README.md

 ## Get requests
-Sidenote: keyword could be anything, you'll get an HTTP response if the keyword exist
+Sidenote:  * keyword could be anything, you'll get an HTTP response if the keyword exist
+           * pagination can be any number
  * For getting a product by id: replace ':id' with the product id "rfs555w66w778"
     * api/product/:id
  * for getting all products: